- Written by Dr.Mehmet Demircioglu

-Do not apply aloe vera, moisturizer, oils, creams, or soothing gels directly on the recipient area during the first 10 to 14 days after a hair transplant unless your surgeon has specifically instructed you to do so.
-The donor area may sometimes tolerate a simple clinic-approved moisturizer earlier, but the grafted area is different.
+Do not apply aloe vera, moisturizer, oils, creams, sunscreen, or soothing gels directly on the recipient area during the first 10 to 14 days.
+Unless your surgeon has specifically instructed you to do so, keep the grafted area clean and untouched.
+The donor area may sometimes tolerate a simple moisturizer approved by the clinic earlier, but the grafted area is different.
 It has tiny healing openings, crusts, and newly placed grafts that should not be rubbed, coated, softened unevenly, or exposed to random products.

-Patients usually ask because the scalp feels dry, tight, itchy, or uncomfortable while crusts are forming and loosening.
-Early comfort still should not come at the cost of disturbing the grafts.
-In the first stage, I prefer controlled washing, careful drying, and clinic-approved support such as saline spray after a hair transplant when it is part of the protocol, instead of experimenting with products meant for ordinary skin.
+This question usually comes from real discomfort.
+The scalp can feel dry, tight, itchy, or uncomfortable while crusts are forming and loosening.
+Comfort matters, but not at the cost of disturbing the grafts.
+In the first stage, controlled washing, careful drying, and support approved by the clinic such as saline spray after a hair transplant are safer than experimenting with products meant for ordinary skin.

-When the scalp feels dry after surgery, the first step is not to reach for a cream.
-The first step is to ask which area feels dry.
+When the scalp feels dry after surgery, do not start by reaching for a cream.
+Start by asking which area feels dry.
 The donor area, recipient area, forehead skin, and surrounding native hair do not all have the same risk.

-The recipient area needs the most discipline.
-During the early days, grafts should be protected from rubbing, pressure, scratching, and product buildup.
+The recipient area needs the most protection.
+During the early days, grafts should be protected from rubbing, pressure, scratching, and product buildup from creams or ointments.
 A gel that feels cooling on normal skin can become a problem if it makes crusts sticky, encourages touching, or leaves residue that is hard to wash away.

 The donor area is usually more tolerant because it is not holding newly implanted grafts.
 Even there, random products should not be applied over irritated, wet, painful, or broken skin.
-If the donor area feels dry or tight, send photos to the clinic and ask what product fits your healing stage.
+If the donor area feels dry or tight, ask which product fits that healing stage, not which product feels soothing in the moment.

 Dryness can also be part of normal itching after a hair transplant.
-The aim is to calm the urge to scratch without turning a simple healing sensation into a mechanical injury.
+The aim is to reduce the urge to scratch without turning a simple healing sensation into a mechanical injury.

 Topical products are judged differently on the donor area and the recipient area because the grafted skin needs more protection.

-A clinic supplied product is still not a free pass to apply it everywhere.
+A product supplied by the clinic is still not a free pass to apply it everywhere.
 Use it only on the area, timing, and amount you were instructed to use.
 A product that is suitable for the donor area may still be too early for the recipient area, and a product that is useful after the scabs are gone may be wrong while crusts are still attached.

-If a product burns, increases redness, creates stickiness, softens crusts unevenly, or makes you want to rub the scalp, stop and ask the clinic before applying more.
+If a product burns, increases redness, creates stickiness, softens crusts unevenly, or makes you want to rub the scalp, stop before applying more.
 In the first days, simplicity usually protects the grafts better than trying to make the skin feel normal too quickly.

 The donor area can sometimes accept a simple moisturizer earlier than the recipient area, especially when the skin is closed, dry, and tight rather than wet, painful, or actively irritated.
 The exact timing should come from the clinic that performed the surgery.
 In many uncomplicated cases, the donor area becomes easier to manage after the first several days as washing becomes more comfortable.

 The product matters.
-A plain, fragrance-free moisturizer is very different from a perfumed lotion, aftershave balm, acne cream, steroid cream, antiseptic, essential oil mix, or heavy ointment.
-The same product logic applies to conditioner after a hair transplant, because hair softness should not hide a healing-skin reaction.
-A patient may think all soothing products are similar, but healing skin often reacts to ingredients that felt harmless before surgery.
+A plain moisturizer without fragrance is very different from a perfumed lotion, aftershave balm, acne cream, steroid cream, antiseptic, essential oil mix, or heavy ointment.
+The same product logic applies to conditioner after a hair transplant, because hair softness should not hide a healing skin reaction.
+Healing skin often reacts to ingredients that felt harmless before surgery.

-I become stricter if the donor area is burning, spreading red, swollen, wet, or painful.
-Those signs are not a reason to hide the skin under more product.
-They are a reason to send clear photos and ask for clinical review.
+If the donor area is burning, spreading red, swollen, wet, or painful, do not hide the skin under more product.
+That skin needs clinical review rather than another layer of moisturizer.

-Patients who are also thinking about hair oil after a hair transplant should be even more careful.
+If you are also thinking about hair oil after a hair transplant, be even more careful.
 Oil can trap residue and make washing more difficult.
-Comfort is useful only when it keeps the scalp clean and calm.
+Comfort is useful only when it keeps the scalp clean and easy to review.

-For the recipient area, I usually avoid aloe vera during the first 10 to 14 days unless it is part of the surgeon’s own written protocol.
-After that, I would only consider it if the scabs are gone, the skin is closed, washing is easy, and there is no open spot, bleeding, increasing redness, discharge, or burning.
+For the recipient area, aloe vera is usually too early during the first 10 to 14 days unless it is part of the surgeon’s own written protocol.
+After that, it only makes sense if the scabs are gone, the skin is closed, washing is easy, and there is no open spot, bleeding, increasing redness, discharge, or burning.

-Aloe vera sounds natural, so patients assume it is automatically safe.
+Aloe vera sounds natural, so it is easy to assume it is safe.
 Natural does not mean suitable for fresh surgical skin.
 Some gels contain alcohol, fragrance, preservatives, color, thickening agents, or added ingredients that can irritate the scalp.
-Even pure aloe can be sticky and can tempt the patient to massage the area too soon.
+Even pure aloe can be sticky and can tempt you to massage the area too soon.

 The recipient area is not the right place for trial and error.
-If a product causes stinging, itching, extra redness, or a sticky surface that makes washing harder, stop and ask the clinic before applying more.
+If a product causes stinging, itching, extra redness, or a sticky surface that makes washing harder, stop using it and send an update before applying more.

 The timing should also match when the grafts are more settled.
-A separate guide explains when hair transplant grafts are secure, but secure does not mean ready for aggressive rubbing or cosmetic experimentation.
+Even when hair transplant grafts are secure, that does not mean the recipient area is ready for aggressive rubbing or cosmetic experimentation.

-Why is the recipient area different from normal dry skin?
+Recipient area skin is different from normal dry skin

 Normal dry skin is mainly a surface comfort problem.
 The recipient area after a hair transplant is healing surgical skin.
 Thousands of tiny recipient openings have been made, grafts have been placed, and crusts form as part of surface healing.